 NEH offers several grant opportunities that support digital projects.
-Research and Development supports new or ongoing investigations in a broadly defined area related to the preservation of or access to-humanities content, whether in analog or digital format.
+Research and Development supports new or ongoing investigations in a broadly defined area related to the preservation of-or access to-humanities content, whether in analog or digital format.
 These projects typically address a problem and propose a solution with far-reaching applications in one or more humanities disciplines or for the cultural heritage community.
 If your digital project is not centered on preservation or access, or if you have a more narrowly defined interpretive or analytical research agenda, you should consider several other NEH programs: in particular, Collaborative Research Grants, Digital Humanities Advancement Grants, and Digital Projects for the Public.
 If you are uncertain as to which program is most appropriate for your project, please contact a Preservation and Access program officer (preservation@neh.gov, or 202-606-8570) in advance of submission.
-See also NEH's online resource Match Your Project to a Grant Program available at https://www.neh.gov/grants/match-your-project.
+See NEH's online resource Match Your Project to a Grant Program.